Majenayu/Infosys/replit.md

 Updated: Removed Route Distance and Travel Time display elements from delivery partner interface per user request (July 12, 2025)
 Added: Separated company registration from main index page with dedicated registration and login pages storing data in MongoDB "companies" collection (July 12, 2025)
 Updated: Simplified company registration form by removing API Base URL, API Key fields, and Location Preview map per user request (July 12, 2025)
-Added: Unique company ID system starting from 1 - each registered company receives a sequential ID starting from 1 and incrementing for each new company (July 12, 2025)
+Added: Unique company ID system starting from 1000 - each registered company receives a sequential ID starting from 1000 and incrementing for each new company (July 12, 2025)
+Added: Unique user ID system starting from 1000 - each registered user receives a sequential ID starting from 1000 and incrementing for each new user (July 12, 2025)
 Added: Role-based delivery partner system with Captain, Pilot, TC, and Boy roles for specialized tracking behavior
 Added: Complete company dashboard system with QR generation, order tracking, and employee management (July 12, 2025)
 Added: Company-specific QR code generation that includes company ID for order differentiation and filtering (July 12, 2025)